jugglinmike/command-the-command-line/src/material/sudo/index.md

 ```

 ???

+Recall from :chapter:history: that Unix was designed as a time-sharing system.
+Many people were expected to be logged in and working at the same time.
+The
+system recognizes "users" as a way to promote privacy while still allowing
+people to share files and devices.

 We've already seen some evidence of this: our `$HOME` directory isn't simply
 `/home`; it's a sub-directory of `/home` named `sally`.
 This suggests that